Own your RV Lot! Ownership...

 "home ownership" is

-generally accorded a great deal of flexibility even in more strict neighborhoods.
+generally accorded a great deal of flexibility, even in strict neighborhoods.
 If you own it, your status is accomplished!

 observation.
 Most code enforcement operates on a complaint / response basis and has more issues than they can keep